 Celtic and native stories are told to highlight moral and life lessons bringing an awareness of cultural diversity and other key values.

-The children continue their oral introduction to both foreign languages building on research that identifies young children’s innate capacity to learn languages from the spoken word.
+The children continue their oral introduction to both second languages, building on research that identifies young children’s innate capacity to learn languages from the spoken word.

 - Watercolour Painting